Let’s break down ALL you need to know about today’s best minimalist basketball shoes.

 It features a knit upper that feels like a sock but it’s got synthetic panels on the sides that look like leather and some Fuse overlays on high-use areas.
 Forget about all those though – it’s an extremely minimal upper.

-The shoe also completely got rid of rubber, so the sole portion you see is all foam.
+The Curry Flow 8 also completely got rid of rubber, so the sole portion you see is all foam.
 That shed a lot of weight and made the traction insane.
 It’s almost too grippy.
 Yeah, that’s a thing.

 The best way to describe the Curry Flow 8 – it’s a minimal running shoe with basketball qualities slapped on.
 It’s awesome.